nz-social-investment-agency/sia_analytical_processes/output/statistical_guidelines.md

 	 tables &var1. * &var2. /  chisq cl clwt row col or plots=all;
 run;
 ```
 10. Take **spatial correlation and time series autocorrelation** seriously and if present use the right methods to deal with them.
+Methods can be found in various packages such as`gam` and `mgcv`.
-11. Methods like clustering, factor analysis and topic modelling are **handy exploratory tools but don’t reify the results**.
+11. Methods like clustering, factor analysis and topic modelling are **handy exploratory tools but do not reify the results**.
-12. Use multi-stage modelling methods like propensity score modelling, two stage least squares, structural equation modelling when needed.
-However, **don’t slip into thinking they’re a get out of jail card** on causality.
+12. Use multi-stage modelling methods like propensity score modelling, two stage least squares or structural equation modelling when needed.
+However, **do not slip into thinking they are a get out of jail card** on causality.
 13. Be alert to the need for **mixed effects models** for grouped data or repeated measurement.
+Analysis can be done using a package like `lme4`.

 ## Interpretation

-1. Always compare the results to “but **if this was just down to chance**, what might we see”.
+1. Always compare the results to "but **if this was just down to chance**, what might we see?".

 Last updated Sep-2017 by EW